Gilead's Chinese HCV Revenues - How Much To Expect And When

 Gilead itself clearly considers its approach to China as a somewhat delicate matter.
 With the exception of the brief comments referenced by CSYJ from Gilead's recent shareholder's meeting, Gilead has been quite reticent on the subject of its opportunities in China.

-In its most recent analyst discussion on May 18, 2017 at the Bank of America Merrill Lynch Healthcare Conference Gilead set out its forward prospects in HCV in detail without the slightest mention of China.
+In its most recent analyst discussion on May 18, 2017, at the Bank of America Merrill Lynch Healthcare Conference, Gilead set out its forward prospects in HCV in detail without the slightest mention of China.
 Ditto for its most recent earnings conference call just a few weeks earlier.

 One has only to read a few SA Gilead comment streams to recognize that Gilead's management is not promotional.
 Ambitious targets will not assure success in China's HCV market.
 Gilead eschews any such counterproductive activity.

-Gilead' actual intentions in China, its timetable and its expectation as to reward remain a mystery.
+Gilead's actual intentions in China, its timetable and its expectation as to reward remain a mystery.
 This article is my attempt to construct a reasonable inference on this subject.

-The important point is can Gilead put itself in a position where its HCV therapies are approved by the CFDA.
+The important point is, can Gilead put itself in a position where its HCV therapies are approved by the CFDA?
 If it achieves that objective it has only achieved part of the campaign.
-The real tough nuts to crack are (1) whether it can translate its success in Western countries to success in China's less familiar hybrid health care environment (2) whether it can command a fair price for its therapies.
+The real tough nuts to crack are (1) whether it can translate its success in Western countries to success in China's less familiar hybrid healthcare environment (2) whether it can command a fair price for its therapies.

 Gilead currently earns the lion's share of worldwide HCV revenues.
 It had a significant first mover advantage.
-It has already lost the pride of first place in China to an inferior therapy by Bristol Myers.
+It has already lost the pride of first place in China to an inferior therapy by Bristol-Myers.
 It is my expectation that this Bristol Myers therapy will prove its inferiority and will show itself as an ineffective competitor once it has to go head to head with Gilead's therapies.

-The serious competitive concerns for Gilead in China will more likely be some combination of the other companies that are already queued up to for approval in China and new ones that may be coming on line.
+The serious competitive concerns for Gilead in China will more likely be some combination of the other companies that are already queued up for approval in China and new ones that may be coming online.
 Gilead has been fighting in the trenches with HCV competitors around the world for several years.
 China promises to offer more of the same, with local additions to the competitive environment.

 Conclusion